 The World’s Smallest Book On English

 We have all learnt English in school, but probably have forgotten some of the finer details of the fun stuff.
-So we thought we would write “The World’s Smallest Book On Spicing Up Your English.” on English, specifically figures of speech for you to enjoy.
+So we thought we would write “The World’s Smallest Book On Spicing Up Your English.”, specifically figures of speech for you to enjoy.
 This should give you some good excuses to spice up your next conversation.